 Compiler interface

-Most users will interact with the compiler by loading code via the use command or under control of the Compilation Manager.
+Most users will interact with the compiler by loading code via the use command or under control of CM.
 However, some control of individual compiler phases is possible through the Compiler.Control structure.

 Printing